kalpana-devitpl/rabbitmq-admin/README.md

 ## Copy the example env file and make the required configuration changes in the .env file
 - cp .env.example .env

+## Configure the rabbitMQ in the .env file
+ - QUEUE_CONNECTION=rabbitmq

 ## Add the configuration for RabbitMQ in .env file
   RABBITMQ_HOST=
   RABBITMQ_PORT=5672